 Anyone that knows me can tell you that, outside of photography and family, the thing I love most in life is baseball.
 Living in Minneapolis, I go watch our baseball team on a regular basis and, of course, bring my DSLR with me to try and capture the action.
 I’ve had varying degrees of success and have a new found respect for sports photographers.

 When things are moving fast, it can be challenging to avoid missing the perfect photo.
 The first suggestion I would give you is to take as many images as possible, and if your camera has a Burst mode, use it.
 Burst mode should allow you to capture multiple images per second; more images equals more chances you get that perfect photograph.
 Make sure to get a number of high capacity memory cards to store all these images on.

-With DSLRs and Compact System Cameras (CSC), make sure the camera is set to Shutter priority.
+With DSLRs and Mirrorless Cameras, make sure the camera is set to Shutter priority.
 Set the shutter to as fast a shutter speed as the camera will allow, while still maintaining proper exposure.